cisco/mindmeld/docs/source/gazetteers.rst

 Gazetteers
 ==========

 Gazetteers are data structures that encapsulate information about entities relevant to a domain.
-This includes lists and dictionaries containing names of entities such as cities, organisations, days of the week etc. With a large vocabulary content catalog, it is hugely valuable to build a Gazetteer by extracting relevant entities from the Knowledge Base.
+This includes lists and dictionaries containing names of entities such as cities, organisations, days of the week etc. With a large vocabulary content catalog, it is immensely valuable to build a Gazetteer by extracting relevant entities from the Knowledge Base.
 The Gazetteer serves as a fast and efficient lookup when determining if phrases of text match with a known Knowledge Base entity.
-This provides tremendous power to the Machine Learning models in training on a large set of queries with known entities.
+This provides tremendous power to the Machine Learning models when training on a large set of queries with known entities.

 .. note:: Etymology of the word "Gazetteer"